Skip to Content

 NCI CTEP IAM User Access Update

-By implementing MFA, with the alternative IP requirements, NCI aims to significantly enhance IT security without causing unnecessary disruption to your continued support of the NCI clinical research program.
+Important updates for U.S based and international research staff: The NCI is implementing an alternative approach to identity verification.
+The methods of IP and MFA will vary based on a user's resident or citizen country.
+By implementing alternative IP and MFA options, NCI aims to significantly enhance IT security without causing unnecessary disruption to your continued support of the NCI clinical research program.
 Please see below for more details on these changes.

 U.S.-Based CTEP USERS Canadian-Based CTEP USERS Other International-Based